 Yep.
 We were just like siblings.

-The car parked at the front of the school and we both got out before saying goodbye to our uncle.
+The car parked at the front of the school and we both got out before saying goodbye to uncle Josh.
 We stood before a large, rectangular gray building that was presumably about three stories in height.